hugoqnc/Hadoop-SLR207/README.md

 This project is divided into five folders:  `Clean`, `Deploy`, `Master`, `Worker` and `Resources`.
 To launch the project, you first need to add the names of the distant machines you want to accesse in a `machines.txt` file inside the `Resources` folder.

-Then, you have to add your input files in the folder `Resources>inputs`.
+Then, you have to make an `inputs` folder inside `Resources` and add your input files in this folder (`Resources>inputs`).
 These are text files where you want to count their number of words.

 You can then run the cleaning phase, which will create a folder in `\tmp` in each distant machine.
 If this folder already exists (because of a previous execution), it will delete it.
 ```zsh